jerrylshen/VeriPi/README.md

 3. In the setup, you can choose whether or not to automatically call 911 if you do not respond within a certain amount of time to the automated message.

 # Built With
-Arduino Uno rev3, acceleromter, 8 key capacitive, Grove shield, LED Light Raspberry Pi 4, USB cables, monitor (development/debugging) Arduino IDE: C/C++
+Arduino Uno rev3, accelerometer, 8 key capacitive, Grove shield, LED Light

+Raspberry Pi 4, USB cables, monitor (development/debugging)

+Arduino IDE: C/C++

 Raspbian OS: Python

 Twilio

 OpenCV

 Cloudinary

 Firebase